bztsrc/jslogo/README.md

 ==============================

 My kids growing up fast.
 My older boy went to school this year, so I was thinking it's time to influence him with programming.
 Therefore I quickly put together this visual Logo Interpreter for his birthday.
-It was 2 days project, only tested with Firefox and Chrome.
+It was a 2 days project, only tested with Firefox and Chrome.
 Icons from Google Images, I do not own them.
 It comes without any warranty in the hope that it will be useful for other kids too.

 [Online demo (English)](https://bztsrc.github.io/jslogo/), [Magyar](https://bztsrc.github.io/jslogo/index.html?lang=hu), [Deutch](https://bztsrc.github.io/jslogo/index.html?lang=de), [Francais](https://bztsrc.github.io/jslogo/index.html?lang=fr)